chcly/MockVM/Codes.md

     ldp sp, 8
 ```

-### ldr R0, [SP, V]
+### ldr R0, [SP, V|R1]

-Loads into R0 the value found on the stack at the offset found in V.
+Loads into R0 the value found on the stack at the offset found in V or R1.
+If V is used, then the maximum value is truncated at 255.

 ```asm
     stp sp, 8